moturkmani/Card-Database/README.md

 ### Edit Entry
 - Modify and save existing card details.

-## Contribution

-Feel free to submit issues or pull requests to improve this project.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

 Special thanks to the Pokémon community for inspiration!